doanvalerie/pokemini-website/docs/future-work.md

 ## Create a JSON parser

-When the Launchpad makes an HTTP GET request for user data or the nearest Pokemon, the API handlers in our Express.JS server return a newline separated payload.
+When the LaunchPad makes an HTTP GET request for user data or the nearest Pokémon, the API handlers in our Express.JS server return a newline separated payload.
 Rather than listing key-value pairs in a JSON format, our response only returns the values with a newline delimiter.
 Although this makes it easier to parse in C, it is not a robust solution.
 There is a lack of clarity for the